lucthanca/shopify-cli/packages/cli/README.md

       --theme-app-extension-port=<value>  Local port of the theme app extension development server.
       --tunnel-url=<value>                Use a custom tunnel, it must be running before executing dev.
 Format:
                                           "https://my-tunnel-url:port".
+      --use-localhost                     Service entry point will listen to localhost.
+A tunnel won't be used.
+Will work for testing many app features, but not those that directly invoke your app (E.g: Webhooks)
       --verbose                           Increase the verbosity of the output.

 DESCRIPTION